SDK Reference

 Tool arguments (optional) |

-Returns: Promise<unknown> — the tool's response.
+Returns: Promise<unknown>.
+The tool's response.
 This is the only async API in the SDK (along with sleep()).

 Example: